PETraining/ClinicCare/Download.md

  Confirm gateway/main.py on main right now doesn't already contain our planned entry, or a conflicting one from anyone who's already merged

+Share the real collision issues that involves only our feature (feature_name) as a .md file